For consideration in our programs, a student needs to have a primary diagnosis of dyslexia, dysgraphia, and/or dyscalculia.

 Departure Times:

-Yes.
-Students are required to wear a t-shirt with the school logo and can choose between non-logo khaki or navy pants, shorts, skirts/skorts, approved specific joggers, or denim jeans.
-More details regarding the dress code can be provided by the admissions representative.
+Yes, in the School Year Program, students are required to wear a t-shirt with the school logo and can choose between non-logo khaki or navy pants, shorts, skirts/skorts, approved specific joggers, or denim jeans.
+More details regarding the dress code can be provided by the Admissions representative.

 No. Our students come from a 75-mile radius of the school.
 Many of our families drive their own student(s), participate in carpools, or employ a driving service.
 We are happy to help coordinate carpools by providing parent’s contact information for other families within their area.